 • 40-year loan term: A loan that is more than 30 years is a non-qualified mortgage.

-Why Non-QM Loans and Non-Traditional Mortgages Are Coming Back Strong
+Why Non-QM Loans and Non-Qualified Mortgages Are Coming Back Strong

 As noted above, QM loans cannot have some of the features that were common 10 years ago.
 For instance, a QM cannot have a loan term that is more than 30 years.
 As some home markets are getting more expensive, millions of middle class people cannot afford a 30-year mortgage.
 For example, San Francisco has average home prices well above $500,000.
 Unless you earn a high income, it is very difficult to afford such an expensive mortgage.